bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Cortico-subcortical representational reorganization underlying memory consolidation following MSL

-By contrasting the maps of multivariate distances for consolidated and newly acquired sequences, we identified the networks that reveal increased versus decreased discriminability of sequential representations in the early stages of the MSL consolidation (@fig:contrast_conj_cons_new_crossnobis_map).
+By contrasting the maps of multivariate distances for consolidated and newly acquired sequences, we identified the *set of regions* that reveal increased versus decreased discriminability of sequential representations in the early stages of the MSL consolidation (@fig:contrast_conj_cons_new_crossnobis_map).

 At the cortical level, we found that the contralateral premotor and bilateral parietal regions showed a stronger representation for consolidated sequences.
 This pattern *suggests* that the tuning of these neural populations to coordinated movements is consolidated early after learning [@makino_transformation_2017;@yokoi_role_2018;@pilgramm_motor_2016], as was previously observed when contrasting sequence that underwent a longer training to new ones [@wiestler_skill_2013].